GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-1hr/sphinx/what_are_recipes_and_primitives.rst

     showpars N20160102S0270.fits darkCorrect

-    Dataset tagged as {'GEMINI', 'SIDEREAL', 'NORTH', 'UNPREPARED', 'RAW', 'IMAGE', 'NIRI'}
+    Dataset tagged as {'NORTH', 'IMAGE', 'NIRI', 'UNPREPARED', 'SIDEREAL', 'GEMINI', 'RAW'}
     Settable parameters on 'darkCorrect':
     ========================================
      Name			Current setting

+    do_cal               'procmode'           Calibration requirement
+    Allowed values:
+        procmode	Use the default rules set by the processingmode. force	Require a calibration regardless of theprocessing mode. skip	Skip this correction, no calibration required.
+        None	Field is optional

     suffix               '_darkCorrected'     Filename suffix
     dark                 None                 Dark frame
-    do_dark              True                 Perform dark subtraction?

-I would set ``do_dark`` to False.
+I would set ``do_cal`` to "skip".

 If I wanted to change the ``operation`` done when combining sky frames to a mean...